abemelvin/tiamat/README.md

 1. Contractor

-* Runs a mail transfer agent (MTA) locally that is able to send and receive mail from the notional black hat.
+* Runs a mail transfer agent (MTA) locally that is able to send mail to and receive mail from the notional black hat.

 2. Black hat